FC Hansa Rostock

 FC Hansa Rostock (/de/) is a German association football club based in the city of Rostock, Mecklenburg-Western Pomerania.
-The club is also called "the cog" because of its club crest.
-They have emerged as one of the most successful clubs from the former East Germany after German reunification and have made several appearances in the top-flight Bundesliga.
-With over 29,000 club members, the club is one of the largest sports clubs in Germany.
+The club is also known as "the cog", because of its club crest.
+Rostock emerged as one of the most successful clubs from the former East Germany after German reunification and has made several appearances in the top-flight Bundesliga.
+With over 31,000 club members, the club is one of the largest sports clubs in Germany.

-After being in the Bundesliga for ten years, from 1995 to 2005, Rostock went into a steady decline.
+After being in the Bundesliga for ten years from 1995 to 2005, Rostock went into a steady decline.
 In 2012, the club was relegated to the 3.
 Liga for the second time, regaining its place in the 2.
 Bundesliga in 2021.
 They returned to the 3.
 Liga after three seasons following relegation in 2023–24.